 I experimented with many diets and medical protocols to differentiate myth from reality.
 I traveled around the world with my wife Annmarie searching for the best foods, medicines, and clinics to introduce them to the viewers of our popular YouTube videocast, The Renegade Health Show.
 We created over 900 videos, over 105k subscribers and a seven-figure business.

-Jill Bong (from Oregon, USA) started Chicken Armor® over 11 years ago.
+Jill Bong (from Oregon, USA) started Chicken Armor® almost 12 years ago.

 I’m Jill Bong, co-founder of Chicken Armor®.
 We designed a different chicken saddle that makes it not only affordable but low-maintenance as well.